 Racial Truth & Reconciliation Week that promotes the reckoning of Virginia’s past and the reconciling of Virginia’s present.
-It is an awareness week that aims to implement the Racial Truth & Reconciliation Virginia mission of empowering marginalized communities in acknowledgment of truth to promote healing, reconciliation, and justice.
+It is an awareness week that aims to implement the Racial Truth & Reconciliation Virginia mission of empowering marginalized communities in acknowledgment of truth to promote healing, reconciliation, and justice for children and families.
 The 2020 Racial Truth & Reconciliation Week included engagement activities ranging from community chats, an Our Ancestors’ Wildest Dreams series, a Give Us The Mic series, a virtual art activists showcase, and more.
 Read about the 2020 event and view the archives.

 Governor Ralph Northam and the Commonwealth’s Chief Diversity, Equity, & Inclusion Officer, Dr. Janice Underwood, recognized Virginia’s inaugural Racial Truth & Reconciliation Week, August 2nd through August 8th at the statewide Townhall on Racial Equity & Police Reform.
 View a snippet of the townhall below!
 View the Governor’s proclamation here.